Slicer/teem/src/biff/README.txt

 why -biff 3: because -biff 1 is just for observing biff usage;
 -biff 2 is for doing annotations where none have been done before and -biff 3 will over-write old comments and wrong annotations.
-But nothing is actually over-written, new file are written, eg:
+But nothing is actually over-written, new files are created, eg:

   wrote 2 annotations in miscGage-annote.c
   wrote 5 annotations in kind-annote.c
   wrote 6 annotations in shape-annote.c

+(so, files ending with "-annote.c" can actually get over-written).
 Then to process these (in ~/teem/src/gage)

   diff miscGage{-annote,}.c   # to inspect what biff auto-scan wrote mv miscGage{-annote,}.c     # to start editing
-  # edit miscGage.c, changing Biff? to Biff: when to confirm annotation
+  # open miscGage.c for editing, confirm each annotation,
+  # and then change "Biff?" to "Biff:" once confirmed.
   svn diff -x -U0 miscGage.c  # to confirm what was changed svn commit ...